TZstatsADS/Fall2019-proj3-sec1--proj3-sec1-grp2/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.
 It can have subfolders.

+Subfolder final_model contains the files to be run for both the model selection and applying the model to new test data.

 The main_pred file is the file used to run our optimized model on the test data.